AriPal/SesamWorkshop/SesamWorkshopGuide.md

 7. Start the pipe
 8. Go to output tab and verify data is being sent out

-## Assignment 2: Create an inbound pipe
+## Solution 2: Create an inbound pipe
 1. Click on create a new pipe
 2. Copy and paste this into the pipe (remember to add your name in the end of pipe name):
 ```json